prashantbaher/tcc-doks/content/vba/UserForms/30-testing-open-assembly-and-drawing-document-macro.md

   ' Setting Solidworks document to new Assembly document Set swDoc = swApp.NewDocument(defaultTemplate, 0, 0, 0)

-  ' Hiding the Window aft er opening the selected document OpenDocumentWindow.Hide
+  ' Hiding the Window after opening the selected document OpenDocumentWindow.Hide

   ' Reset the Index of Combo Box to "0" again